-- For patients who receive ibalizumab (IBA) intravenous (IV) infusion every 2 weeks as part of their ARV regimen, clinicians should arrange with the patient’s hospital provider to continue administer of this medication without interruption.
+- If patients receive ibalizumab (IBA) intravenous (IV) infusion every 2 weeks as part of their ARV regimen, clinicians should arrange with the patient’s hospital provider to continue administration of this medication without interruption.

-- For patients who are taking an investigational ARV medication as part of their regimen, arrangements should be made with the investigational study team to continue the medication if possible.
+- If patients are taking an investigational ARV medication as part of their regimen, arrangements should be made with the investigational study team to continue the medication if possible.

-- When available, clinicians may consider enrolling patients in a clinical trial evaluating the safety and efficacy of experimental treatment for COVID-19.
-Persons with HIV should not be excluded from these trials.
-ClinicalTrials.gov is a useful resource to find studies investigating potential treatments for COVID-19.
+- When available and if indicated, clinicians may consider enrolling patients with HIV in a clinical trial evaluating the safety and efficacy of an experimental treatment for COVID-19.
+Persons with HIV should not be excluded from consideration for these trials.
+Clinicaltrials.gov is a useful resource for finding studies investigating potential treatments for COVID-19.

 Additional Guidance for HIV Clinicians

 - Some Medicaid and Medicare programs, commercial health insurers, and AIDS Drug Assistance Programs (ADAPs) have restrictions that prevent patients from obtaining a 90 day supply of ARV drugs and other medications.
 During the COVID-19 pandemic, clinicians should ask insurers/programs to waive drug-supply quantity restrictions.
 ADAPs also should provide patients with a 90-day supply of medications.